Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 description: |

-Install and configure Deepgram SDK/CLI authentication.
+Install and configure Deepgram SDK authentication.

 Use when setting up a new Deepgram integration, configuring API keys,